dcunited001/dcunited001.github.io/_posts/2017-06-05-international-trends-2020-universal-basic-income.md

-There's an oversaturated labor market where low demand and high specificity in requirements for job roles renders several dozen American adults unemployed.
+There's an oversaturated labor market where low demand and high specificity in requirements for job roles renders several dozen million American adults unemployed.
 A higher proportion of the US government budget is dedicated to expansive entitlement programs with less leftover for the discretionary budget.

 #### What do you do?